siconos/siconos/docs/sphinx/users_guide/dynamical_systems.rst

 * C: constant viscosity nDof X nDof matrix
 * K: constant rigidity nDof X nDof matrix

-Other variables are those of :doxysiconos:`DynamicalSystem` and LagrangianDS classes, but some of them are not defined and thus not usable: \n
+Other variables are those of :class:`DynamicalSystem` and LagrangianDS classes, but some of them are not defined and thus not usable: \n
 * g and its gradients
 * fL, fInt, fGyr and their gradients.